ysonu1010/Rock-Paper-Scissor/README.md

 ## About The Project
 * This game is based on realtime connection environment created between clients as multiple players which are bridged via server.
-* Game flows follows players joining -- matching in groups of 2-- game play --result as per game logic.
+* Game flow follows players joining -- matching in groups of 2-- game play --result as per game logic.
 * Game logic is based on distances of turns in cycle.
 * Socket.io is used for the realtime connection.